BrandwatchLtd/tabler/README.md

 ### Standalone

-    Coming soon...
+Just reference the scripts directly, ensuring any plugins are added *after* the tabler.js script itself.

+Tabler will be available via the `tabler` global object.
+The plugins will hang off `tabler.pluginName`.

 ## Configuration

-Configuration for the table iself is done through the specs passed to the `tabler.create()` method:
+Configuration for the table iself is done through the specs passed to the `tabler.create()` method, a typical example:

     var table = tabler.create([
         {field: 'name', name: 'Name'},